puppetlabs/bolt/README.md

 ## Kudos

 Thank you to [Marcin Bunsch](https://github.com/marcinbunsch) for allowing Puppet to use the `bolt` gem name.

 ## Contributing

 Issues are tracked at https://tickets.puppetlabs.com/browse/BOLT/

-Pull requests are welcome on GitHub at https://github.com/puppetlabs/bolt.
+Pull requests are welcome on GitHub at https://github.com/puppetlabs/bolt

 ## Testing

-Some tests expect a windows or Linux VM to be running.
+Some tests require a Windows or Linux VM.
 Execute `vagrant up` to bring these up with the Vagrantfile included with the `bolt` gem.
 Any tests that require this are tagged with `:vagrant` in rspec.

 To run all tests, run:

     $ bundle exec rake test